shineAraj/Angular4withFirebaseLoginAndSignup/README.md

-# Login / SignUp with Firebase in Angular 4
+# Firebase Authentication in Angular 4 (sign in and Sign Up)

-* Bootstrap and jquery Intergrated
+* Firebase authentication ( Email and Password)
 * Firebase integrated
-* Firebase authentication ( Email and Password)
+* Bootstrap and jquery Intergrated

  NPM INSTALL and then ng serve to run this project